CAA-VN/VN-master/README.md

 *Note:* These are not final, if something doesn't really work out or could be better, just start a conversation on discord

 * Route names for programmming purposes will be the last name of the corresponding character
-* All .rpy files relating to a specific route *must* be under a subfolder
+* All .rpy files relating to a specific route *must* be under a subfolder under game

   * That subfolder should have the name of the route